rustynymph/Network-Systems/README.md

 # Network-Systems
 CSCI 4273/5273

-If you try and copy my work I will kill you....
+If you try and copy my work I will destroy you....

+B) have a nice day